On this page

 Here are the big things to know about roommate groups…

-• In order to live with friends, you must be in a group together.
+• In order to live with friends, you must be in a roommate group together within the housing portal.

-• When picking a room, we recommend the roommate with the best time slot to pick the room during lottery.
+• When picking a room, we recommend the roommate with the best time slot picks the room during lottery.

 • All roommates must mutually accept each other in the housing portal.